timng93/Boomtown/README.md

 # Boomtown 🏙

-Boomtown is a fun place that users can go on, share and borrow items from each other.
-Boomtown is a place full of fun.
+Boomtown is a web app that you can go on to share items and borrow items as you please.
+On your profile page, you can see items that you have shared with others.
+As you upload your item, you can classify the items and add tags to your items so it is easy for people to understand.

 ## Screenshots